Why Do I Always End Up in Toxic Relationships?

 This usually involves reflecting on past relationships and identifying common patterns as well as being more aware of toxic behaviours in current relationships.
 It involves understanding your own emotions and needs better, setting boundaries, prioritising self-care, and overall cultivating healthier relationship dynamics.

 Although the path may be difficult and challenging, it will ultimately clear the way for personal growth, healing and the opportunity to nourish and foster significant healthy relationships.
-Remember, you deserve love and respect, and it starts with valuing yourself enough to walk away from toxicity.
+Remember, you deserve love and respect, and it starts with valuing yourself enough to walk away from toxic relationships.

 The role of effective communication in avoiding toxic dynamics